 The TOE enforces requirements for data isolation and peripheral authorization for user authentication device interface.
-This interface is physically separate from the keyboard/mouse interfaces; i.e. the TOE has a physically distinct USB CAC peripheral port.

 The TOE has Configurable Device Filtration (CDF) for the USB CAC peripheral port.
 The default behavior is to allow a USB device with a "user authentication" base class (0Bf) to interface with this port, which includes devices such as smart card reader, PIV/CAC token, or biometric reader.
 All devices must be bus powered only (no external power source allowed).
-CDF can be used by the TOE to override the default behavior.
+CDF can be used by the TOE to override the default FDF behavior.
 Whenever a USB device is plugged into the TOE CAC port, the connection detector verifies that a USB device is now connected to the TOE CAC port.
 The host USB sniffer then stores the connected USB Product ID (PID), Vendor ID (VID), class and serial number.
 If the connection detector verifies that a device is connected, a verification signal is sent to the MCU.
 The MCU then checks to see if the current USB device is currently registered by the TOE.
 If the PID, VID, class, and serial number do not match the registered TOE USB devices, the USB device is rejected by the TOE.
 Registered devices are whitelisted by the TOE; all other devices are implicitly blacklisted.